vishakhadhonde9/Docker-/Session-4] Export Images.md

 - It captures the current state of the container, including all the changes made to it, and saves it as an image that you can reuse later.

           docker commit <container-id/name> NEW_IMAGE_NAME

+- -a, --author: Add author metadata to the image.

+          docker commit -a "Your Name" my-container my-new-image

+- -m, --message: Add a commit message to describe the changes.

+         docker commit -m "Installed Apache and updated configuration" my-container my-new-image

 ## Method-1] Store Image into tar file -
 -